FredPont/Spatial_Background_Builder/Readme.md

 # Spatial Background Builder

-Spatial Background Builder is a Julia program to extend [Single-Cell Spatial Explorer](https://github.com/FredPont/spatial) compatibility with any type of numeric data.
+Spatial Background Builder is a Julia program to extend [Single-Cell Spatial Explorer](https://github.com/FredPont/spatial) compatibility with [Single-Cell Signature Explorer](https://sites.google.com/site/fredsoftwares/products/single-cell-signature-explorer) or any type of numeric data.
 It can :
 - Computes the image scaling factor and convert cluster(s) column(s) to integers
 - Create a black or white background image
 - Convert XY coordinates of a scatter plot into pixel coordinates